Pillsbury Flour Products Recalled Due To Potential Salmonella Risk

 Anyone who bakes with Pillsbury flour products should pay close attention to the Hometown Food Company’s latest voluntary recall.
-Per CNN, more than 12,000 cases of Pillsbury Unbleached All-Purpose 5 lb. flour are affected by this recall, which has been initiated due to the risk of salmonella contamination.
+Per CNN, more than 12,000 cases of Pillsbury Unbleached All-Purpose five-pound flour are affected by this recall, which has been initiated due to the risk of salmonella contamination.

 At the current time, there are no known illnesses that have been caused by this product.
 However, Hometown Food Company and the U.S. Food and Drug Administration have urged consumers not to eat or bake with this potentially tainted flour.
 The FDA indicated that only two lots are on this recall, and they were sold at stores such as Winn-Dixie and Publix.